Glossary of Terms

 D

-Dementia – a more rapid decline in a person’s cognitive functioning than what is typically due to aging.
+Dementia – A more rapid decline in a person’s cognitive functioning than what is typically due to aging.

-Diagnosis – a determination made by a physician regarding the name of a disease, its nature and the cause of symptoms experienced by a patient.
+Diagnosis – A determination made by a physician regarding the name of a disease, its nature and the cause of symptoms experienced by a patient.

 Discharge planning – Any interdisciplinary approach to ensuring continuity of care after discharge from a hospital or other acute care facility.
 Whether the process is formal or informal, discharge planners work to coordinate assessments, recovery goals, planning and implementation between hospitals, health care providers, community organizations and caregivers.